microtrain/bootcamp/13-Express/04-AuthAPI.md

 # Authentication API
-In the previous section we created a REST API that performs CRUD operations against a users API.
-In this section we will build an API that that will allow for user authentication and session creation.
+In the previous section, we created a REST API that performs CRUD operations against a users API.
+In this section, we will build an API that will allow for user authentication and session creation.

 ## User Authentication with Passport
 We will use [express-session](https://www.npmjs.com/package/express-session) as our session manager and store our session data in our mongo database using [connect-mongo](https://www.npmjs.com/package/connect-mongo).
-We will use a combonation of [Passport](http://www.passportjs.org/) modules to manage authentication.
+We will use a combination of [Passport](http://www.passportjs.org/) modules to manage authentication.

 ### Passport Local Strategy
 [</> code](https://github.com/microtrain/mean.example.com/commit/5b9cdccf310b15c295ac5d864110903de0d1fd1a) Install all the packages needed for building a passport session and storing it in the database.
-The commit points to the package.json files, you can install these pacakges using the following npm commands or you can update your package.json file from the repo and run a single ```npm install```.
+The commit points to the package.json files, you can install these packages using the following npm commands or you can update your package.json file from the repo and run a single ```npm install```.

 ```sh
 npm install passport